-Valeisha Butterfield Jones currently serves as the first Chief Diversity & Inclusion Officer of the Recording Academy and as the co-founder of the Women in Entertainment Empowerment Network (WEEN).
+Valeisha Butterfield Jones currently serves as the first Co-President of The Recording Academy and as the co-founder of the Women in Entertainment Empowerment Network (WEEN).

 Her transformational leadership and ability to inspire professionals to achieve their dreams has been recognized by Forbes Magazine, Fast Company, Harper's Bazaar, Essence Magazine, Ebony Magazine, McDonald's 365 Awards and others.

 Valeisha formerly served as the Global Head of Inclusion for Google, Inc., as the Deputy Director of Public Affairs for the International Trade Administration in the Obama Administration, as the Executive Vice President / Executive Director of RUSH Communications (HSAN), as the National Director of Diversity & Inclusion for the Alzheimer's Association and the National Youth Vote Director for Obama for America (2012), delivering one of the highest youth voter turnouts in American history (12.3M voters; 45% turnout; 18-29 years of age).